FlareTiming/flaretiming/www-hakyll/posts/2019-02-28-give-a-little.rst

       <article class="tile is-child notification is-success">
         <div class="content">
           <p class="title">Give before Zone</p>
-          <p>An exit cylinder has the give borderline drawn inside of the
+          <p>An exit cylinder has the give border line drawn inside of the
           fill.
 A pilot flying to the edge of an exit cylinder leaves the zone with added give before they leave the zone proper.
           </p>
           <figure class="image">
             <img src="/images/forbes-2018-7-start.png">